atiedebee/Partial-Keepinventory/src/main/java/me/atie/partialKeepinventory/api/apiDocs.md

 The default return value is ``null`` or ``List.of()``.
 You can return these yourself or call the super function.

 ## Providing Settings
 You can integrate a settings class with settings regarding your mod's implementation by creating a class implementing the ``pkiSettingsApi`` interface and implementing it.
 You can return it by overriding ``getSettings``.
+If you do this the mod itself will sync settings between client and server.
+You can sync the config by calling ``pkiSettings.updateServerConfig();``.